Recommended Bird Watching Equipment, Gear and Resources

 Second, I know some people love shopping, but I am not that person.

-Unfortunately, I have learned an important lesson:
+Unfortunately, I have learned a valuable lesson:

 Cheap Price = Cheap Quality